-The Council will support Private Registered Providers who wish to develop sites delivering more than 30% affordable housing where:
+The Council will support Registered Providers who wish to develop sites delivering affordable housing in accordance with Policy H21 where:

-- I. there is an identified local housing need for affordable housing; or - II. a brownfield site is not viable for the delivery of market housing; or - III. the site forms part of a regeneration programme involving the demolition of some or all of the existing affordable housing on the site.
+- I. there is an identified local housing need for affordable housing; or - II. there is a brownfield site which is not viable for the delivery of market housing; or - III. the site forms part of a regeneration programme involving the demolition of some or all of the existing affordable housing on the site.